 ABSTRACT

-This report discuss the effects of we-media marketing to willing of customer,which focus on the Beijing High-quality consumer groups.Through analyze 321 valid questionnaires and discussion,the report provide the Insufficient research on the role of rational decision-making mechanisms in highly literate groups in existing literature .
+This dissertation discusses the effects of we-media marketing to willing of customer,which focus on the Beijing High-quality consumer groups.Through analyze 321 valid questionnaires and discussion,the report provide the Insufficient research on the role of rational decision-making mechanisms in highly literate groups in existing literature .

 Report find:1)The influence of creator credibility (OR=1.315) on purchase intention is significantly greater than that of emotional interaction (β=0.44); 2) Ad intrusiveness (mean 3.26/5) significantly reduces user satisfaction; 3) Education level regulates marketing effectiveness, and the group with a bachelor's degree or above attaches more importance to practical information (selection rate 47%).These conclusion extend the Application of HBP in digital marketing context,ans provide Layered content strategy basis.